Instructions for the Victims' Compensation Board Gross Sexual Assault Forensic Examination Claim Form

 CONSOLIDATED HOSPITAL AND PHYSICIAN BILLS

 - Single bill preference: In the vast majority of cases, we receive a single bill covering all services from a facility.
 In some cases, however, physicians bill separately.
 We urge hospitals and physicians to work together to devise a single billing process by which the facility would bill for all charges and disburse payments to other providers under whatever arrangement is satisfactory to the parties.
-It is difficult for the VCP to make multiple payments on the same case.
-Also, we may disburse the maximum $750 before receiving the second provider’s bill.
+The VCP will not make multiple payments on the same case.